Sunday 27 June 2021

 People are complaining that they lose their place on Twitter because it keeps “refreshing”.
 Go to the top, click on the star, and switch to “Latest Tweets”.
 Keep your eye on it, because Twitter keeps switching you back “Home”.

-In the early to mid-80s I realised I could earn £2,000 a year more “operating a word processor” instead of pounding a typewriter at a book publisher, as nice young girls were expected to do.
+In the mid-80s I realised I could earn £2,000 a year more “operating a word processor” instead of pounding a typewriter at a book publisher, as nice young girls were expected to do.
 I didn’t care where I worked or for whom, but I did a week's course, almost immediately landed a word-processing job at the Financial Times, and never looked back.

 It was sheer snobbery – people thought computers were beneath them, and the people who operated them were lower down the food chain.
 I was the only posh bird doing that job – and was probably hired for that reason.
 Well, never mind.